okionka/RedMatic_wiki/Use-a-toggle-function-node-for-light-on-and-off.md

 ## A simpler Flow to toggle light with a boolean toggle node

 Similar to the previous part we can toggle an boolean input to a sequence of true and false.
-Thus we need a node that stores its boolean sate to change it to the opposite.
+Thus we need a node that stores its boolean sate to change it to the opposite when triggered.

 In advance, we store the state in an named variable (for example "togglestore").
+So we can identify the current context store.

 We can achive this by using a function node and inserting this simple script:
 > /*